exvim/exvim.github.io/docs/config-exvim.md

 folder_filter += foo,bar
 ```

-Only foo,bar shows in your ex-project browser.
+Only folders named foo or bar shows in your ex-project browser.

 When you set the filter as: